 (2) The imposition, by the Minister, of conditions, restrictions and prohibitions on a licence pursuant to this section does not preclude his imposition of conditions, restrictions and prohibitions on the licence pursuant to section 16.

+(2A) The Minister may impose conditions, restrictions and prohibitions on an authorisation granted to a tenderer under the Transport (Road Passenger Services) Act 2018 Part 4 Division 2 in addition to any other conditions that may be imposed under that Division.

-(3) Where a tenderer who has been granted a licence subject to conditions, restrictions or prohibitions or any of them, including the execution of a bond, imposed under the authority of this section, and thereafter fails, in any respect, duly to perform any one of the conditions, restrictions or prohibitions, then, without prejudice to the right or power of the Minister under this Act to cancel the licence granted to the tenderer, the Minister may take any proceedings at law or in equity in any court of competent jurisdiction to enforce payment under the bond against all or any of the persons thereby bound.
+(3) Where a tenderer who has been granted a licence or authorisation subject to conditions, restrictions or prohibitions or any of them, including the execution of a bond, imposed under the authority of this section, and thereafter fails, in any respect, duly to perform any one of the conditions, restrictions or prohibitions, then, without prejudice to the right or power of the Minister under this Act or the Transport (Road Passenger Services) Act 2018 to cancel the licence or authorisation granted to the tenderer, the Minister may take any proceedings at law or in equity in any court of competent jurisdiction to enforce payment under the bond against all or any of the persons thereby bound.

 [Section 17 amended: No. 54 of 1985 s.
-18.]
+18; No. 26 of 2018 s.
+337.]

 18. Delegation by Director General